 Tallulah Gorge State Park

 Camping at the Tallulah Gorge State Park in North Georgia is a lot of fun since they have fantastic hiking trails right at the park and if you’re lucky and adventurous, you can score a permit to hike the bottom of the gorge.
 There’s a beach, hiking, bathhouses, and a playground.
-Sites are pretty close together but it’s in a great location and only 1.45 hours from Greenville.
+The sites are pretty close together but it’s in a great location and only 1.45 hours from Greenville.

 Yogi Bear’s Jellystone Park Camp Resorts